 - water

-- ground cinnamon (or cinnamon sticks) (optional)
+- ground cinnamon (or cinnamon sticks), optional

-- ground clove (optional)
+- ground clove (or whole cloves), optional

-- fresh ginger, finely grated (optional)
+- fresh ginger, finely grated, optional

 - raw honey (or to taste)